knowusuboaky/RagAgent/README.md

 ## Summary

-This notebook demonstrates a **minimal but complete Retrieval Augmented Generation (RAG)** setup from ingestion to reasoning using **only open source CPU friendly tools**.
+This notebook demonstrates a **minimal but complete Retrieval Augmented Generation (RAG)** setup from ingestion to reasoning using **only open source GPU/CPU friendly tools**.
 You will understand how every stage works: ingestion -> embedding -> retrieval -> grounded generation.

 ---